 Temperature-Humidity Testing Protocols

-These tests are designed to determine the ability of packaging materials, especially containers composed of cellulosic materials to ensure that they can withstand the temperature and relative humidity (RH) fluctuations which occur during the shipping and storage phases of your logistics chain.
-The purpose of the testing is to mimic as closely as possible real world conditions which may cause your product to be rejected at the delivery facility, or degraded to the point where the product is unusable.
-This testing is critical when it comes to package design and selection.
+These tests are designed to determine the ability of packaging materials, especially containers composed of cellulosic materials to ensure that they can withstand the temperature and relative humidity (RH) fluctuations that occur during the shipping and storage phases of your logistics chain.
+The purpose of the testing is to mimic as closely as possible real-world conditions which may cause your product to be rejected at the delivery facility, or degraded to the point where the product is unusable.
+This testing is critical when it comes to packaging design and selection.
 Test-O-Pac is certified as an ISTA laboratory and is ISO 9001:2006 Registered.

 Customer Concerns In Product Testing

 If you are changing or developing new packaging, or even testing your current packaging Test-O-Pac can give you the assurance that your packaging meets critical parameters in controlling the environment within the package, thus preserving whatever you are shipping.
 Whether it is Pharmaceuticals or food products, customer satisfaction is key to increasing and retaining business.
 No matter what you are shipping, it takes only one rejected or ruined shipment for most companies to look for another supply line, and the more critical the components or items are the more likely it is that a ruined shipment means a ruined business contact.
 Test-O-Pac helps to ensure that your packaging is able to handle extremes in temperature and humidity fluctuations that happen when storage and shipping facilities encounter breakdowns in transportation and the climate-controlled environments necessary to ensure your product viability.

 Environmental Test Lab Services